Image Optimization that Just Works. Anywhere.

 ImageMagick is a system-level tool that must be installed separately (apt-get, brew), varies by OS version, and has no structured output. getwebp is a self-contained Node.js package with consistent behavior everywhere and first-class JSON output for automation.

 Yes.
-A single Pro license can be activated on up to 3 machines simultaneously.
+A single Pro license can be activated on up to 5 devices (CLI) and covers up to 3 WordPress sites.
 Need more?
 Contact us and we'll sort it out.